iltommi/qdb-documentation/source/faq.rst

 Does quasardb support 32-bit operating systems?
 ===============================================

-Only Windows 32-bit is supported.
+Only the Windows port is available for Windows 32-bit and Windows 64-bit.
 Linux and FreeBSD are 64-bit only.

 What is the largest possible size for an entry?
 ===============================================